Skip to main content

 VCBB Town Match Program For Broadband

-Broadband is an allowable use of ARPA Local Fiscal Recovery Funds Local Funding.
-The Vermont Community Broadband Board (VCBB) will match Town ARPA Contributions.
+Broadband is an allowable use of American Rescue Plan Act (ARPA) State and Local Fiscal Recovery Funds (SLFRF).
+The Vermont Community Broadband Board (VCBB) will match town ARPA Contributions.
 There is also a direct connection between affordability and the ratio of grant funding to financing.
-Inflation and rising interest rates are increasing the expected cost for the CUDs and other eligible providers to complete network construction.
+Inflation and rising interest rates are increasing the expected cost for Vermont Communications Union Districts (CUDs) and other eligible providers to complete network construction.
 This is a way to show your support, accelerate the build-out in your community, and promote affordable service for your residents.

 • Effectively address local needs and overcome obstacles unique to the town.